 Gerber Builds Green Better

 Gerber’s Rochester, NY region custom homes come standard with various green features because we know how important quality and energy efficiency are to daily functioning.
 We’re well-versed in aligning your dream with the perfect plan and executing your vision into the home of your dreams.
-We’re ready to build your Rochester area eco-place.
+We’re ready to build your Rochester area eco-palace.
 The economic climate has never been friendlier; now’s the time to start!

-We’re happy to help you get ready for your dream home.
+We’re excited to help you get ready for your dream home.
 Download our Custom Home Guide for a primer on everything you need to know to execute the preliminary steps of planning your custom home.